-First up is the standard mileage deduction, which simply allows you to claim 56 cents per business mile driven [source: Fishman].
+First up is the standard mileage deduction, which simply allows you to claim 56 cents per business mile driven [source: IRS].
 (Keep in mind that any tolls or parking fees — not tickets, but nice try — can also be included.)
 If you’re willing to put more time into it, consider seeing if the actual expense deduction isn’t better for your vehicle.
 You have to keep careful track (that means records and receipts) of the actual expenses you accrue, but that can include a whole lot: tune-ups, car washes, the whole shebang [source: Newmarker].
 You can also depreciate the cost of the vehicle if it’s used solely for business by deducting a portion of its value over the course of its useful life.

 9. Home Office Deduction

 Ah, no small business article would be complete without trying to find some way to shoehorn a home office deduction onto your return.
-But although a lot of tax articles might overstate their case a little bit, convincing you the home office deduction can help your tax return, world hunger and the common cold, it really does make sense for a small business.
+But although a lot of tax articles might overstate their case a little bit, convincing you that the home office deduction can help your tax return, world hunger, and the common cold, it really does make sense for a small business.

 For one, you shouldn’t hesitate to take the deduction if you really do have a dedicated space for your business at home.
 (Just be mindful of the rules around claiming a home office.)
 It’s a great way to get a deduction on your workspace, and the IRS has made it even easier by offering a simplified method for claiming it.
 And while the simple method is great — it involves multiplying your square footage times a dollar amount to get the deduction — you might want to consider the traditional method if you’re working in a larger area.
 With the traditional method, you can also write off a percentage of some home utilities and expenses, which might be worth it.